salmon-tools/DCTOOL/README.md

-download the .exe, you can also check program.cs to know i am not tryna hack you.
+download the .exe, the code is in the .cs